On the Merge of k-NN Graph: Experiments

 The graph quality as well as the computation cost to build the approximate \textit{k}-NN graph for \textit{10} datasets are shown in Tab.~\ref{tab:graph_recall}.
 For all the approaches studied here, parameter \textit{k} is fixed to \textit{40}.
-For H-Merge, SPTAG, and NN-Descent, the \textit{k}-NN graph construction is sped up by OpenMP.
-While OpenMP is not applied on HNSW since it causes search performance fluctuation on dataset such as GIST1M.
+For the all approaches, the graph construction is sped up by OpenMP on \textit{24} cores.
 In general, H-Merge takes roughly twice more time to produce the approximate \textit{k}-NN graph than NN-Descent.
 This is a little bit above the complexity bound we analyzed in Section~\ref{sec:conv} due to the computation overhead induced by additional operations.
 However, this extra cost brings us an extra bonus, namely the graph hierarchy.
 The graph quality of H-Merge and NN-Descent is similar in most of the cases.
-For HNSW, there are many true neighbors that have been deliberately removed from HNSW graphs, its approximate \textit{k}-NN graph quality is therefore considerably lower than the other.
-It is clear to see that both HNSW graphs and SPTAG are primarily designed to support NN search instead of \textit{k}-NN graph construction.
+For HNSW and SPTAG, many true neighbors have been deliberately removed from the graph, their approximate \textit{k}-NN graph quality is therefore considerably lower than the other.
+Both HNSW graphs and SPTAG are primarily designed to support NN search instead of \textit{k}-NN graph construction.

 The search performance of four approaches is shown in Fig.~\ref{fig:nns}.
 The performance is given as the number of queries that one approach could process in one second against the Recall@1 on this speed level.
-It is clear to see H-Merge, HNSW, and Flat H-Merge outperform KGraph and SPTAG by a large margin on most of the datasets.
+It is clear to see H-Merge, HNSW, and Flat H-Merge outperform KGraph by a large margin on most of the datasets.
 Since the quality of graphs that support the NN search for KGraph and Flat H-Merge is similar, the performance gap between them largely owes to the graph diversification operation that is adopted in Flat H-Merge.
-H-Merge and HNSW show significantly superior performance over Flat H-Merge on the low dimensional datasets such as RAND10M4D and RAND10M8D due to the support of the hierarchy structure.
+H-Merge and HNSW show significantly superior performance over Flat H-Merge on the low dimensional datasets such as RAND10M8D due to the support of the hierarchy structure.
 This is the unique advantage of H-Merge and HNSW over other graph-based approaches such as~\cite{weidong,dpg:wenli,pr19:hcnng}.
+The performance of SPTAG is poorer than H-Merge and HNSW on most of the datasets.